pro1515151515/sqless/README.md

 # sqless

-An async HTTP server for SQLite, FileStorage and WebPage.
+An async HTTP server for SQLite, FileStorage, WebPage, WebAPI and [Model Context Protocol (MCP)](https://modelcontextprotocol.io/docs/getting-started/intro) .

 It is also an ORM for lazy people, similar to [dataset](https://github.com/pudo/dataset).